 A reduction in the number of children driven onto the street in each of the village cells that we support

-As we build a new team at the Rusizi Social Care Centre, we are looking forward to working with families in their communities to prevent children having to live on the streets and create opportunities.
+Our team at the Rusizi Social Care Centre is working with families in their communities to improve their livelihoods to prevent children having to live on the streets.